 The courtroom is equipped with infrared assisted listening devices (ALD) to aid hearing impaired individuals and assist interpreters.
 A request for an ALD should be made to the courtroom deputy prior to use to allow for testing of the equipment.
 It should be noted that the devices are not compatible with hearing aids.

-The ALD delivers sound to the handsets wirelessly via several infrared emitters mounted throughout the courtroom.
-Handset users should be mindful not to block the infrared signal to the handset and should ensure that the front of the device is in direct line with one of the four emitters in the courtroom.
+The ALD delivers sound to the headsets wirelessly via several infrared emitters mounted throughout the courtroom.
+The headsets are 'line of sight' so users should be mindful not to block the infrared signal to the headset and should ensure that the front of the device is in direct line with one of the 3 emitters in the courtroom.
+There are emitters over the door to the left of the judge's bench, one emitter over the door to the right of the judge's bench and one emitter behind the Defense 2 table.

 If the line of sight between the ALD and the emitter breaks, a static noise or beeping sound may emanate from the device.
-Realigning the body (i.e. sitting up straight or turning the head) may re-establish the connection.
-In the unlikely event that the change in position does not correct the situation, the handset user may raise his or her hand to signal for assistance.
+Realigning the body position (i.e. sitting up straight or turning the head) may re-establish the connection.
+In the unlikely event that the change in position does not correct the situation, the headset user may raise his or her hand to signal for assistance.